Perfectionism and the Core Belief of “Not Good Enough”

 EMDR Therapy

-With that core belief altered in a more adaptive way, your brain applies that new learning to other situations and you find yourself starting to move through life differently.
+With that core belief now scaled down to its more appropriate size, your brain applies that new learning to other situations and you find yourself starting to move through life differently.

 I’d like to note that EMDR Therapy does not allow you to believe something that is untrue.
 It is not about just making up whatever story you’d rather believe and sticking with it.
 It helps you process the memory in a way that you see it in a different perspective, and the untrue belief you have been hanging onto is finally exposed as untrue so you can see what IS true.